rubin55/c-experiments/app/chapter_02/README.md

 Converting from binary to hexadecimal
 -------------------------------------

 To convert from binary to hexadecimal, split up the number in parts of four.
-If the number is nog a multiple of four, you should prepend the leftmost group with zeroes.
+If the number is not a multiple of four, you should prepend the leftmost group with zeroes.

 When a value is a power of two